ERP is a modular software system that unites the data from core business functions -- such as finance, HR and customer...

-There are costs associated with any ERP system, whether it's in the cloud or on premises.
+There are costs associated with any ERP system, whether it's in the cloud or on premise.
 However, SaaS ERP software has certain kinds of cost flexibility and different longer-term costs to consider.
 The differences are important when looking at cloud ERP vs. on-premises ERP.

 Customization -- On-premises ERP is generally more customizable but requires time and the expense of additional hardware and possible downtime.
 Although cloud ERP systems are less expensive and faster to customize, on-premises ERP systems work best for companies that need extensive or unique customizations.

 Data -- With on-premises, as well as cloud ERP, enterprises will most likely have to invest the same amount of money and time to move their data to the new system.